riok/mapperly/docs/docs/configuration/derived-type-mapping.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Mapperly supports interfaces and base types as mapping sources and targets, but Mapperly needs to know which derived types exist.
+Mapperly supports interfaces and base types as mapping sources and targets, for both new instance and [exiting target](./existing-target.md) mapings.
+To do this, Mapperly needs to know which derived types exist.
 This can be configured with the `MapDerivedTypeAttribute`:

 <Tabs>